phlntn/grunt-svgshop/README.md

         'class'
       ]`

-List of unnecessary attributes that will be removed.
+List of (often) unnecessary attributes that will be removed.